shimlab/BLAZE/README.md

 # Module:

 ## `get_raw_bc`: Get raw BC and BC whitelist from fastq files
-This script has been tested on Chromium **Single Cell 3ʹ gene expression v3** and should be able to work on **Chromium Single Cell 3ʹ gene expression v2**, but it doesn't support any 10X 5' gene expression kit
+This script has been tested on Chromium **Single Cell 3ʹ gene expression v3** and should be able to work on **Chromium Single Cell 3ʹ gene expression v2**, but it doesn't support any 10X 5' gene expression kit.

 **Input:**
  * *Folder of the fastq files*